tklauser/numcpus/README.md

 [![GoDoc][5]][6]

-Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, FreeBSD or NetBSD system.
+Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, FreeBSD, NetBSD, OpenBSD or DragonflyBSD system.

-On Linux, the information is retrieved by reading the CPU topology files in `/sys/devices/system/cpu`.
-On FreeBSD and netBSD, not all functions are supported.
+On Linux, the information is retrieved by reading the corresponding CPU topology files in `/sys/devices/system/cpu`.

+Not all functions are supported on FreeBSD, NetBSD, OpenBSD and DragonflyBSD.

 ## Usage